Mack Anthem

-The Mack Anthem is a series of heavy duty (Class 8) trucks built by Mack Trucks.
+The Mack Anthem is a series of heavy duty (Class 8) trucks built by Mack Trucks over 2 generations since 2018.
 It has a long low-drag hood and fenders.
-Introduced in 2018, it is designed primarily for highway use.
+It is designed primarily for highway use.

 Design

 The Anthem is a long-hood conventional.
 Designed for highway use, it can have a day cab or two different sleeper compartments.
 It has aerodynamic aids standards and others are available.
 Normally a 6x4 (3 axles, 2 powered), there are also 6x2 (3 axles, one powered) models.
 Total loaded weight can be up to 62,000 lb and 80,000 lb including all trailers.

 Advanced electronics are used for engine, chassis, and body controls, as well as maintenance.

 In 2019 a new generation Bendix Wingman Fusion was available in the Anthem.
 It uses radar and cameras to provide emergency braking, lane departure, and blind spot warnings.

 Mack builds their own major components (engines, transmissions, axles, and suspensions) and promotes an integrated design.
 Most vendor components are also available, but engine choice is very limited.

+In 2025, a new generation was introduced.